As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 How to make the recipe

-These soft vegan pumpkin donuts are perfectly yummy all on their own, even without the vanilla icing.
+These soft vegan pumpkin donuts are perfectly yummy all on their own.
+If you like sweeter donuts, try them with the optional vanilla icing.

 Or give the donuts a simple sprinkle of cinnamon sugar like I do on my Baked Apple Cider Donuts!